tywysocki/OpenAI/README.md

 # OpenAI API Client Library (Swift)  🏫

-This library will allow you to access the OpenAI HTTP API's from your project.
-You can read the [APdocs](https://beta.openai.com/docs) for more information.
+This library will allow you to access the OpenAI HTTP API's.
+Read the [APdocs](https://beta.openai.com/docs) for additional information.

 ## Installing OpenAI  💻